 Start with the one color you know you want to use in the room.
-Then use this handy color scheme tool from Sessions College to play around with the schemes to find your other color.
 If you have selected a scheme with three colors, soften that color to a neutral by adding grey or white.
 Remember to throw in a multi-colored scatter, painting, rug or textile which will pull your color scheme together.

 No-one needs additional cupboard and surface space more than the apartment decorator.
-But unfortunately, no-one has less space for an additional TV cabinet or armoire than the apartment decorator.
-This is where the versatility of shelving comes in.
+But unfortunately, no-one has less space for an additional TV cabinet or armoire.
+This is where top interior designers recommend the versatility of shelving as one of the most useful small apartment decorating ideas.
 It can be installed where ever there is a little bit of extra wall space.
 It can even go above doors or on the wall under a windowsill.

-Installing a few shelves is quick and affordable and yields a lot of additional storage space.
+Installing a few shelves is quick and affordable small apartment decor while also yielding a lot of additional storage space.
 Apart from creating the illusion of a larger room with lots of packing space, it also offers the ideal spot for an ornament or photo frame that won’t fit onto the already appropriately sized small coffee table.